[ home ]

 M:Tier sponsors OpenBSD and has provided

-Their update page has been updated for OpenBSD 6.1, and they recommend using
+openup script.
+Their update page has been updated for OpenBSD 6.2, and they

 [ top ]